Applying for Membership

 The World Hepatitis Alliance is composed of member organisations from every region of the world.
 Member organisations take part in awareness-raising activities around World Hepatitis Day each year, work together with other members operating in their country, present their Governments with policy requests and communicate their activities to the Alliance Executive Board regularly.
 In this way, members interact with other patient groups around the world to help share best practices and support common national, regional and global goals.

 Membership of the World Hepatitis Alliance is free.
 Organisations can apply to be either a voting or a non-voting member.

 Voting Members: Voting members are so called because they are able to vote at annual meetings and may also nominate and elect the Regional Board Members for their region.
 To become a voting member, an organisation must:

 - be non-profit and non-governmental and must be independent from commercial, political and religious organisations.

 - have a legal status appropriate to its country of origin, with a written constitution and/or by-laws.
 If no appropriate legal status exists in the country of origin, this criterion may be waived at the discretion of the Executive Board.

-- have chronic viral hepatitis as its primary area of interest and activity.
+- have viral hepatitis as its primary area of interest and activity.

 - have at least one patient on its governing board.

-Non-voting members are not able to vote at annual meetings.
+Non-Voting Members: Non-voting members have the same status as voting members except that they are not able to vote at annual meetings.
 To become a non-voting member, an organisation must:

 - be non-profit and non-governmental.